ILIAS-eLearning/ILIAS/tests/README.md

 <a name="example-solution-1"></a>
 ##### Example solution
 The proposed solution of this example would be to remove the test because the trait should be tested in a separate class dedicated to the trait.
-However, if the author decides to test the class which use the trait in stead of the trait itself the solution would look like this.
+However, if the author decides to test the class which uses the trait in stead of the trait itself the solution would look like this.

 First the *Factory* was removed because this class is meant for the *Button* class.